content-services/content-sources-backend/mk/README.md

 - `mk/projectdir.mk`: It uses to be the first include and just store at the `PROJECT_DIR` variable the path to the repository in the file system.
-- `mk/private.mk`: Not used into this project, but it could define by using conditional assignment values that we want to set for our make rules; useful for the specific rules related with our tech-stack, or when building container images, to customize our own registry (quay.io/my-username); provide a mechanism of customization to avoid repeat steps manually as `export MY_VAR=my-value`.
 - `mk/variables.mk`: It defines the default values for variables.
   The intention is this file is kept with no changes into the repository, and any change into the values should be overrided